Skip to content

 ———————–

 Selective Reset (Mask) – The selective reset operation resets (makes low) the selected bits of a register.
-Consider a register, which is containing the original data.
-This operation resets, the bits in register A where there are corresponding 0’s in other register B. It does not affect bit positions in register A that have corresponding 1’s in register B. The truth table for selective reset operation is shown in below table.
+Consider a register that contains the original data.
+This operation resets the bits in register A where there are corresponding 0’s in register B. It does not affect bit positions in register A that have corresponding 1’s in register B. The truth table for the selective reset operation is shown in the table below.

 Bit of Register A